 At your company, it may seem like there are a lot of new faces around or empty desks—what is your turnover rate?
 Crunching the numbers can provide a clear picture of what the turnover is really costing you, not just in the knowledge that has left the company, but in financial terms related to the hiring, onboarding and training process.

 Human resources can also use data to help improve retention—do you conduct an exit interview or survey to find out why someone is leaving the company?
 Analyzing this data can help you improve the company, have happier employees who stay with your organization and increase client delight.
-Analyzing what employees and former employees say about the company on sites like Glassdoor can also give a clear picture as to how you are doing when it comes to employee satisfaction and the recruitment process.
+Reviewing what employees and former employees say about the company on sites like Glassdoor can also give a clear picture as to how you are doing when it comes to employee satisfaction and the recruitment process.

 Data can also be used in very creative ways, such as finding talent, as Walmart did.
 They needed data analyzed and did not have anyone in-house who could do it.
 They found a crowdsourcing platform that specialized in data analytics and put a problem on it.
 They liked the results so much, they hired the person with the best solution to their problem and admit they would have never considered this employee based on their resume alone.